Lesson video

 So the Logo command that resets a turtle to the starting position without removing drawn lines is called home.

-The command that stops the turtle drawing is called pen up or pu in the code.
+The command that stops the turtle drawing is called pen up, or pu in the code.

-And the command that resets the turtle as well as clearing all the drawn lines is called clear screen.
+And the command that resets the turtle as well as clearing all the drawn lines is called clear screen, so the code is cs for that one.

 Here's some examples of some common mistakes.